camcarter28/Final-Project/README.md

 ---

 ## Project Objective
 The goal of this project is to develop an autonomous system for a simulated TurtleBot3 operating in a warehouse environment using Gazebo.
-The robot will be capable of navigating through a structured warehouse layout, locating pallet positions on storage racks, and executing retrieval tasks.
+The robot will be capable of navigating through a structured warehouse layout and locating pallet positions on storage racks.

 - Navigate safely using mapping and localization
 - Identify and approach pallet locations
-- Execute retrieval behaviors (simulated pickup or docking interaction)

 ## Contributions
 By implementing this system in simulation, we will develop navigation algorithms using ROS, simulate warehouse automation tasks, and create the framework that could later be used in real robotic systems.
 (Also eliminates hardware issues)